yuyatinnefeld/prometheus/PCA/exam-mock.md

 - Question: 60
 - Pass: x > 75% (min 45/60)

-## Exam Topics
+## 120 Sample Exam Questions

 ### Observability Concepts (18%)
 1. What is the preferred approach used by Prometheus to collect metrics from a target?
-2. How do Observability, Monitoring, and Telemetry differ in terms of their functionalities?
+2. What is the Observability?
 3. What is RED Method?
 4. What are the distinctions between SLO, SLI, and SLA?
 5. In the context of tracing, what is the meaning or representation of a span?
 6. In which scenarios is distributed tracing less beneficial or NOT as applicable?
 7. What are typically tracked within a span of a trace?
-8. What are the 3 core components of observability?
+8. What is the good and bad metric?
 9. Which type of data is monitored by Prometheus?
 10. In the context of monitoring and observability, what type of data is typically used to define a SLI?
 11. What is the meaning or purpose of an error budget policy?